Life has changed but at least there's samogon

 "To remember him, I decided to carry on the tradition of samogon in our family."

-Baturin produces about 10 litres a month and one small sip leaves a burning sensation at the back of the throat.
+Baturin produces about 10 liters a month and one small sip leaves a burning sensation at the back of the throat.

 Samudin says he and his friends gather once a month to drink it.
 "We basically drink the whole thing," he says.